nikolay508/softuni-JS-fundamentals/README.md

-This repository represents my Mid-Exam tasks from the course "JavaScript Fundamentals" in SoftUni (Judge)
+This repository represents my Mid-Exam exercises from the course "JavaScript Fundamentals" in SoftUni (Judge)